 A driving factor towards team management success is getting to know your team members and really understanding what they’re about.
-While this is much easier when done face-to-face, a good alternative for expressing sentiments, mannerisms, and personality when communicating with your remote employees could be implementing the use of GIFs and memes.
+While this is much easier when done face-to-face, how to bond with a remote team involves a different approach.
+A good alternative for expressing sentiments, mannerisms, and personality when communicating with your remote employees could be implementing the use of GIFs and memes.

 The little looped videos and images have become an important visual communication tool as of late.
 Encouraging the use of these visual tools is not only good for entertainment value, but can help you and your remote teams understand each other on a more personal level—just make sure that the content is SFW (that’s internet lingo for ‘safe for work’ for those who don’t know).